-The goal of this bill is to raise awareness of the environmental damage plastic bags can cause and encourage sustainability through the use of reusable bags.
+This bill aims to raise awareness of the environmental damage plastic bags can cause and encourage sustainability through the use of reusable bags.

 What is Proposition 67?

-That means from now on, if you go grocery shopping in California, the grocery store is not allowed to package your purchases in any type of single-use shopping bags, no matter if it is made of plastic, aluminum, rubber or another fabric that is one-time use.
+That means from now on, if you go grocery shopping in California, the grocery store is not allowed to package your purchases in any single-use shopping bags, no matter if it is made of plastic, aluminum, rubber, or another fabric that is one-time use.

 How did the California bag ban come about?

-Answer: California has a long history of fighting against environmental pollution due to the over consumption of plastic bags.
+Answer: California has a long history of fighting against environmental pollution due to the overconsumption of plastic bags.
 Statistics show that California throws away more than 120,000 tons of plastic bags each year.
-The sheer amount of plastic has had negative impacts on the Pacific Ocean, while also endangering marine animals like sea turtles and fish.
+The sheer amount of plastic has negatively impacted the Pacific Ocean while also endangering marine animals like sea turtles and fish.

-Back in 2007, San Francisco became the first city to ban non-compostable bags from supermarkets and chain pharmacies.
-In 2012 and 2013, the ban expanded to other restaurants and stores with other cities following suit.
-Although there are alliances that stood in the way of some counties’ bag bans, California has for years been a leader in the major reformation on bag bans.
+In 2007, San Francisco became the first city to ban non-compostable bags from supermarkets and chain pharmacies.
+In 2012 and 2013, the ban expanded to other restaurants and stores, with other cities following suit.
+Although there are alliances that stood in the way of some counties’ bag bans, California has been a leader in the major reformation on bag bans for years.

 In January 2014, Los Angeles became the largest city in the country to ban plastic bags.
 One-third of California communities had already implemented bag bans before the statewide bag ban took effect.

-If you want to view a more detailed list about how counties and cities in California strategized their local ordinances, you can click here.
+If you want to view a more detailed list of how counties and cities in California strategize their local ordinances, you can click here.

 What are the benefits of SB 270?

-Answer: From an environmental standpoint, proponents say the bag ban is an important step toward reducing litter in the ocean and will have a positive effect on protecting the ocean’s ecosystem overall.
+Answer: From an environmental standpoint, proponents say the bag ban is an essential step toward reducing litter in the ocean and will positively affect protecting the ocean’s ecosystem overall.

-As most scientific research points out, a plastic bag will take 500 or even 1000 years to decompose, but in most scenarios, plastic bags will never decompose, which is extremely detrimental to the planet.
+Most scientific research points out that a plastic bag will take 500 or even 1000 years to decompose.
+Still, in most scenarios, plastic bags will never decompose, which is highly detrimental to the planet.